-If you provide us with the required evidence of your income or if you're an eligible medical graduate^{}, you can apply for a guaranteed agreed value policy.
+If you provide us with the required evidence of your income or if you're an eligible medical graduate, you can apply for a guaranteed agreed value policy.
 With this type of policy we pay the monthly benefit chosen and don't ask you to justify that amount when you claim.

 Note: if you're an eligible medical graduate you don't need to provide us with evidence of your income when you apply for a monthly benefit of no more than \$6,250.
+Benefit levels will be based on your current income.
 To check if you're eligible for this type of cover please ask your financial adviser.